facebook/react-native-website/website/versioned_docs/version-0.5/animations.md

 }).start();
 ```

 The `leader` and `follower` animated values would be implemented using `Animated.ValueXY()`. `ValueXY` is a handy way to deal with 2D interactions, such as panning or dragging.
-It is a wrapper that contains two `Animated.Value` instances and some helper functions that call through to them, making `ValueXY` a drop-in replacement for `Value` in many cases.
+It is a basic wrapper that contains two `Animated.Value` instances and some helper functions that call through to them, making `ValueXY` a drop-in replacement for `Value` in many cases.
 It allows us to track both x and y values in the example above.

 ### Tracking gestures